Radomiej/JavityEngine/README.md

 ## Fast installation

-Download setup-app:
+* Download setup-app:

-Run it.
+* Run it.

-Select needed dependencies.
+* Select needed dependencies.

+* Click Advenced and select your IDE(Eclipse, AndroidStudio/IntelliJ)

-Generate project.
+* Generate project.

-Import into your IDE.
+* Import into your IDE.

 ## Changelog: